scummvm/scummvm/doc/docportal/other_platforms/sega_dreamcast.rst

 .. csv-table::
     :header-rows: 2
+    :class: controls

     Game Controller Mapping:,,
-    Button,Action,Notes
+    Button,Action
-    Joystick,Moves pointer,
+    Joystick,Moves pointer
-    Directional pad,Moves pointer slowly, Also controls the on-screen keyboard Ⓐ,Left Click,
+    Directional pad,"Moves pointer slowly.
+Also controls the on-screen keyboard" Ⓐ,Left Click
-    Ⓑ,Right Click,
+    Ⓑ,Right Click
-    Ⓨ,Spacebar,Pause
+    Ⓨ,"Pause"
-    Start,F5,Load and save
+    START,"Load and save"
-    Trigger L,Toggles the virtual keyboard on/off,
+    Trigger L,Toggles the virtual keyboard on/off
-    Ⓧ,5,For boxing in Indiana Jones and the Last Crusade Ⓧ + Directional pad,"1, 2, 3, 4, 6, 7, 8, 9",For boxing in Indiana Jones and the Last Crusade
+    Ⓧ,"5 - used for boxing in Indiana Jones and the Last Crusade" Ⓧ + Directional pad,"1, 2, 3, 4, 6, 7, 8, 9 - used for boxing in Indiana Jones and the Last Crusade"

 The mouse cursor is controlled with the standard Dreamcast controller.
 The Dreamcast mouse and keyboard peripherals are also supported.